Voklen/Voklen/README.md

 pub struct Me<'a> {
 	name: &'a str,
 	uptime: u128, // You never know...
-	pronouns: (&'a str, &'a str),
+	pronouns: Vec<&'a str>, // Vector because pronouns could be added or removed during human's runtime
-	favorite_languages: Vec<&'a str>, // Vector because languages could be added during human's runtime
+	favorite_languages: Vec<&'a str>,
 	software_preferences: SoftwarePreferences<'a>,
 }